aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 ```
 <

-Specify one of more MedicalGuideline doubles here...
+Specify one of more MedicalGuideline as triple here...

-(variable name, concept_id)
+(variable name, concept_id, provenance)
-(variable name, concept_id)
+(variable name, concept_id, provenance)

 >
 ```